abilandz/Advanced/regex.md

 Curly braces can be used in another context, to generate with shell arbitrary strings via the _brace expansion_ mechanism.
 If the generated strings match the existing filenames, curly braces act as a _shell wildcard_ in this context.
 This particular use case of curly braces was covered in detailed in [Section 5 of PH8124](https://abilandz.github.io/PH8124/Lecture_5/Lecture_5.html#code_blocks_and_brace_expansion) course, and won't be repeated here.
+TBI 20240927 Or shall I repeat it nevertheless?